rwoll-hmc/language-design/language-design.md

 I am sure with enough time someone could figure out what this says but honestly this shouldnt exist.
-The Natural-language equivalent is adding in so many filler words to create Grammer that the code is cluttered and you cant get a good idea of what is happening without reading a paragraph:
+The Natural-language equivalent is adding in so many filler words to create grammar that the code is cluttered and you cant get a good idea of what is happening without reading a paragraph:

-While MyGrades are above an 'A' continue to say "WOOO" but if MyGrades is below an 'A' cry.
+While MyGrades are above an 'A' continue to say "WOOO" but if MyGrades is below an 'A' "Cry".

 could be rewritten as:

 ```
 while(MyGrades > 'A'){
     print "WOOO"
+} else {
+  print "Cry"
 }
-print "Cry"
 ```

-and the "code" is probably more readable since there are only 7 words compared to 18.
+and the "code" is probably more readable since there are only 8 words compared to 18.

-Essentially, both languages have syntax and "Syntactic Sugar" which nead to be understood before it can be written.
-The best DSL design might be one that minimizes Syntactic Sugar while keeping the balance between natural and non-natural language in check.
+Essentially, both languages have syntax and "syntactic sugar" which need to be understood before it can be written.
+The best DSL design might be one that minimizes syntactic sugar while keeping the balance between natural and non-natural languages in check.

 ---